Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/ACTIVE DIRECTORY.md

 ##### Each time a new domain is added only the RID master PDC emulator and infrastructure master roles are assigned
 # Global Catalog (GC)
 ***
+	A feature that can be enabled on a Domain Controller
 ## Domain controller that stores a copy of all objects in an AD forest
+***
+	Keeps a full copy of objects in the current domain Keeps a partial copy of objects that belong to other domains Standard DCs keep a full copy of **only** what is in their own domain Performs Authentication
+	Performs Object Search
+		Allows object search to extend to all domains within a forest
 # GUID (Global Unique Identifier)
 ***
 	A unique 128-bit value